peterlinxm1/op/router/phicomm_n1/README.md

 Update method: `log in to openwrt` > `system menu` > `file transfer` > upload to /tmp/upgrade/xxx.img, enter the `system menu` > `TTYD terminal` and use the command `n1-update` to update the firmware.

-Note: If used as a bypass gateway, you can add custom firewall rules as needed (Network -> Firewall -> Custom Rules):
-`iptables -t nat -I POSTROUTING -o eth0 -j MASQUERADE` You can also try (when there is a bridge)
-`iptables -t nat -I POSTROUTING -o  br-lan -j MASQUERADE`
+Note: If used as a bypass gateway, you can add custom firewall rules as needed (Network -> Firewall -> Custom Rules):`iptables -t nat -I POSTROUTING -o eth0 -j MASQUERADE` ,You can also try (when there is a bridge): `iptables -t nat -I POSTROUTING -o  br-lan -j MASQUERADE`

 # Firmware information